Choose Your Engine Blocks Help Topic Below

 Usually made from an aluminum alloy on modern cars.
 But, On older vehicles and trucks it was commonly cast iron.
 Its metal construction gives it strength; and the ability to transmit heat from the combustion processes.
 Aluminum blocks typically have; an iron sleeve pressed into them for the piston bores.

 So, The engine block includes the cylinder bores; the water cooling jacket, oil passages, and the crankcase.
 This water jacket; is an empty system of passages, used for circulating coolant.

 Being a big, precision machined; hunk of metal, the engine block is designed to last the lifetime of the car.
 But sometimes things do go wrong.
 These are the most common engine block failures:

 External engine coolant leak

-Eventually, after hundreds of thousands of miles; the smooth machined walls of the cylinders will wear to a point where the piston rings can’t seal them.
-On rare occasion, the cylinder wall can develop a crack, which will quickly result in a motor needing a rebuild.
+Eventually, after hundreds of thousands of miles; the smooth machined walls of the cylinders will wear; to a point where the piston rings can’t seal them.
+Consequently, the cylinder wall can develop a crack, which will quickly result in a motor needing a rebuild.

 Porous engine block

 Caused by contaminants which got into the metal during the manufacturing process; voids in the casting often cause no issues at all for a long time.
 Eventually a poorly cast block can start to seep and leak; either oil or coolant, from the area where the imperfections are.
 So, There’s nothing you can do about a porous engine block; because it’ll have been faulty from the day it was molded.